 From massage oils to toothpaste, lotions and tinctures and even now found in pet treats, CBD is becoming more and more prevalent and accessible.
 And with its increasing availability in online stores and retailers throughout the country, consumers are enjoying the convenience of being able to easily integrate the therapeutic oil into their daily regimen.

-But what about travelling with CBD?
-You of course wouldn’t want to necessarily have to disrupt your routine when you travel.
-It is a huge concern, trying to make sure that you are acting in compliance with the law as you travel with your CBD products.
+But what about traveling with CBD?
+Of course you want to avoid disrupting your travel plans, so ensuring you’re compliant with the law as you travel with your CBD products is critical.
 And as we know, the road to legality has been long and complicated, regarding CBD’s production and distribution as regulations have been slowly introduced over time.
 Previously, the question was is CBD legal at all, let alone is it legal to travel with.

 There is still a lot of confusion surrounding the legality of CBD oil.
 So, we are left wondering, is CBD legally allowed to come aboard with you onto the plane as you fly towards your destination or drive state to state, and in what form?

 We break it down here, offering all the details and information you need to know so you can legally and safely travel with your CBD products.

 Let’s start with defining what CBD first is, as there are many misconceptions around what it consists of.
 Merriam Webster states that CBD is a “nonintoxicating cannabinoid found in cannabis and hemp.”
 CBD oil therefore contains cannabidiol, but the product is intended to be non intoxicating, or non-psychoactive, only containing a minimal amount of tetrahydrocannabinol (or commonly known as THC).
 THC is the chemical compound that can create psychoactive effects upon its user.
 A minute amount of THC, however, will not have these inebriating side effects.

 What Are the Laws Surrounding the Legality of THC in CBD?